Security Principles and Compliance Specifics Governing tiCrypt

 Data Confinement Through Encryption

 The key idea behind data confinement is to isolate resources from each other.
 In particular, knowledge about accessing a resource should not indicate how to access another.
 The traditional way to enforce data confinement is through access control lists (ACLs).
-The main drawback of ACLs is that administrators have full control over them and can bypass any ACL-based mechanisms.
-Unfortunately, hackers impersonate admins have the same power, thus effectively breaking data confinement.
+The main drawback of ACLs is that administrators have complete control over them and can bypass any ACL-based mechanisms.
+Unfortunately, hackers impersonate admins who have the same power, thus effectively breaking data confinement.

 File sharing is performed by a secure key exchange in the browser of the file owner (as opposed to a server operation):